jimmyko360/ImageSearchExpo/README.md

    - Expo Developer Tools will have opened in your browser at http://localhost:19002/
    - Make note of the QR code in the bottom lefthand corner
    - ![image](https://user-images.githubusercontent.com/64621853/112542927-82d68700-8d8b-11eb-8b63-e5082f0fc32b.png)
-4. Use Expo Go to view the app on your device
+4. Scan the QR code from Expo Developer Tools using Expo Go to view the app on your device
    - If on an Android device, open Expo Go and click "Scan QR Code"
    - If on an iOS device, open Camera and scan the QR code